jyothi2612/jyothi/README.md

-welcome to python class , in vtech.
+welcome to python class in vtech solutions,tumkur.